yuno-payments/yuno-docs/docs/SDKs/ios-sdk-integrations/alternative-sdks-2/headless-sdk-enrollment-ios.md

 next:
   description: ''
 ---
-Yuno's Headless iOS SDK lets you enroll in payment methods and tokenize cards, saving them for future use.

 > 👍 Recommended SDK
 >
-> For a smooth integration experience, consider using the [iOS Seamless SDK](seamless-sdk-payment-ios).
+> We recommend using the [iOS Seamless SDK](seamless-sdk-payment-ios) for a smooth integration experience.
 This option provides a flexible payment solution with pre-built UI components and customization options.

+Yuno's Headless iOS SDK lets you enroll in payment methods and tokenize cards, saving them for future use.

 The following steps describe enrolling a payment method using Yuno's Headless SDK.